kubestash/docs/docs/guides/volumesnapshot/statefulset/index.md

 Here,
 - `spec.status.components` specifies the backup information of the backup target components.
 - `spec.status.components.[<component-name>].volumeSnapshotterStats` specifies the information about the `VolumeSnapshotter` driver.
-In the case of a statefulset `PVC`, the component name is designated as `volumesnapshot-pod-<pod-ordinal>`.
+In the case of a StatefulSet `PVC`, the component name is designated as `volumesnapshot-pod-<pod-ordinal>`.
   - `volumeSnapshotterStats.hostPath` specifies the corresponding path of `PVC` volume for which `volumeSnapshot` has created.
   - `volumeSnapshotterStats.pvcName` specifies the name of the backed-up target `PVC` volume.
   - `volumeSnapshotterStats.volumeSnapshotName` specifies the created `VolumeSnapshot` object name corresponding to the target `PVC` volume.